Stable Matching: Dealing with Changes in Preferences: Results

+\Cref{thm:sublattice_two_side} states that if the instance $(A, B)$ is of type $(1,n)$, then the set of robust stable matchings forms a sublattice of both $\Lc_A$ and $\Lc_B$.
+This sublattice structure allows us to define worker-optimal and firm-optimal robust stable matchings.
+In this section, we provide algorithms to compute these matchings.

+We note that for the $(0,n)$ case—i.e., when only one side changes preferences—some algorithms from the literature can be adapted to compute these optimal matchings.
+We discuss these adaptations in \Cref{app:one_side}.
+These, however, do not extend to the $(1,n)$ setting, for which we design new algorithms based on Gale and Shapley’s deferred acceptance algorithm~\cite{GaleS}.

+The original Deferred Acceptance Algorithm (\Cref{alg:gs_algorithm}) proceeds in iterations.
+In each iteration, the following steps occur: $(a)$ The proposing side (e.g., workers) proposes to their most preferred firm that has not yet rejected them. $(b)$ Each firm tentatively accepts its most preferred proposal received in that round and rejects all others. $(c)$ Each worker eliminates the firms that rejected them from their preference list.

+The process continues until a perfect matching is formed, at which point the algorithm outputs it as a stable matching.
+The key idea is that whenever a rejection occurs, the corresponding worker-firm pair can never be part of any stable matching.
+We modify this algorithm to compute worker- and firm-optimal stable matchings in the intersection $\mathcal{M}_A \cap \mathcal{M}_B$ for the $(1,n)$ setting.

+\begin{restatable}{theorem}{nalgoworks} ${}^\dagger$ Let $A$ and $B$ be two stable matching instances that are of type $(1,n)$.
+Then \Cref{alg:daalgorithm_worker_both_sides} and \Cref{alg:daalgorithm_firm_both_sides} find the worker- and firm-optimal robust stable matchings, respectively, or correctly report that no such matching exists. \end{restatable}

-The worker optimal algorithm runs the DA algorithm simultaneously in multiple rooms, where the preference lists for each room correspond to individual instances.
-Agents consider the preferences based on the rooms and in each room, workers propose and firms tentatively accept their best proposals and reject the rest - however, the rejections apply across all rooms.
-For example, if a worker is rejected by a firm in room $R_A$, they cross that firm off their list in \emph{all} rooms.
-This ensures that if a perfect matching is found, it is stable with respect to all instances.
-The main issue that needs to be dealt with is the possibility of the algorithm terminating with distinct perfect matchings in different rooms.
-Lemma~\ref{lem:nomultmatchings} shows that this outcome is not possible, and this is largely a consequence of the fact that the intersection has the same partial order in both lattices.
+The worker-optimal algorithm~\ref{alg:daalgorithm_worker_both_sides} runs the DA algorithm simultaneously in multiple rooms, where the preference lists for each room correspond to individual instances.
+Agents act according to preferences in each room: in every iteration, workers propose and firms tentatively accept their best proposals and reject the rest.
+However, the rejections apply \emph{across all rooms}.
+For instance, if a worker is rejected by a firm in room $\mathcal{R}_A$, they remove that firm from their list in \emph{all} rooms.
+This synchronization ensures that if a perfect matching is returned, it is stable with respect to all instances.
+The primary technical challenge is the possibility that the algorithm produces distinct perfect matchings in different rooms. \Cref{lem:nomultmatchings} shows this cannot occur, a fact that follows from the intersection $\mathcal{M}_A \cap \mathcal{M}_B$ having the same partial order in both lattices.